neuefische/wd-flipped-classroom-curriculum/sessions/css-grid/README.md

 }
 ```

-- [ ] Explain how `grid-template-areas` can be very visual.
+- Explain how `grid-template-areas` can be very visual.
-- [ ] Point out that the columns are not equal width anymore and that we want 4 columns that all
+- Point out that the columns are not equal width anymore and that we want 4 columns that all have
-      have the same width.
+  the same width.
-- [ ] Add `grid-auto-columns: 1fr` to the container.
+- Add `grid-auto-columns: 1fr` to the container.
   - Remind students, that grid automatically creates columns and rows.
   - Using the `grid-auto-columns` property we can specify the size of automatically created columns
     (or rows with `grid-auto-rows`)
-- [ ] Explain that these were just some ways to use grid, but that there are more ways.
+- Explain that these were just some ways to use grid, but that there are more ways.

 ---

+> 💡 This guide attempts to give a simple introduction into CSS grid.
+It is only one possible way of
+> approaching the subject and intentionally ignores many grid properties (such as alignment,
+> auto-fit/fill, minmax, named lines, etc.).
+Most of what is not covered here is part of the
+> handout.

+---

 ## Process: Challenges

-- [ ] Provide the [handout](session-name.md) to the students
+- Provide the [handout](css-grid.md) to the students
-- [ ] Open the handout and walk the students through the tasks
+- Open the handout and walk the students through the tasks
-- [ ] Divide the students into groups of \_\_\_
+- Divide the students into groups of 2
-- [ ] Remind them of the ground rules:
+- Remind them of the ground rules:
   - meet again 30 min before lunch break in the class room
   - they can ask the coaches for help at any time
   - always try to help each other